midtown-ai/glossary/glossary/e.md

   * Suboptimal metrics: Validation metrics like accuracy and loss will be worse than their optimum if training is stopped too early.
 The model has not had enough iterations to converge on better weights.

  Too Many Epochs:
-  * Overfitting: With too many epochs, the model may end up overfitting to the training data.
+  * [Overfitting] - With too many epochs, the model may end up overfitting to the training data.
 This causes it to memorize noise and details instead of learning generalizable patterns.
-  * Long training time: Additional epochs extend training time significantly, especially for large datasets.
+  * Long training time - Additional epochs extend training time significantly, especially for large datasets.
 The model may have already converged, so extra epochs are wasteful.
-  * Performance plateau: After a point, more epochs do not improve validation metrics like accuracy and loss.
+  * Performance plateau - After a point, more epochs do not improve validation metrics like accuracy and loss.
 The model stops generalizing better.

  The ideal number of epochs involves stopping after the validation loss has plateaued - this indicates the model has fit the training data as well as possible without overfitting.
 The exact number depends on the size and complexity of the dataset and model.
-Setting up early stopping callbacks helps prevent both underfitting and overfitting.
+Setting up early stopping callbacks helps prevent both [underfitting] and [overfitting].

  See also [E], [Gradient Descent Algorithm]